Large deviation principle for stochastic integrals and stochastic differential equations driven by infinite-dimensional semimartingales: Uniform Exponential Tightness

 \section{Uniform Exponential Tightness}

-We wish to extend the result of Garcia \cite{Gar08} to stochastic integrals driven by a sequence of $\H^\#$-semimartingales or $(\LL, \hat{\H})^\#$-semimartingales.
-With this in mind, we first extend the notion of uniform exponential tightness (UET) to $\H^\#$-semimartingales and $(\LL, \hat{\H})^\#$-semimartingales.
+This section concerns itself with extending the notion UET, as introduced in \cite{Gar08} for finite-dimensional processes, to $\H^\#$-semimartingales and $(\LL, \hat{\H})^\#$-semimartingales.
 Our goal is to prove that a large deviation principle holds for the sequence of stochastic integrals $\left\{X_{n-}\cdot Y_n\right\}$, when $\left\{(X_n,Y_n)\right\}$ satisfies a large deviation principle and the the driving integrators $Y_n$ form a UET sequence of $\H^\#$-semimartingales or $(\LL, \hat{\H})^\#$-semimartingales.
 Since, in general it is not clear in which space the $Y_n$ take values, the large deviation principle of $\left\{(X_n,Y_n)\right\}$ has to be defined carefully (see the next section).

 \np Let $\left\{\SC{F}^n_t\right\}$ be a sequence of right continuous filtrations.
 Let $\mathcal{S}^n_t$ denote the space of all $\H$-valued processes $Z$, such that $\sup_{s\leq t}\|Z(s)\| \leq 1$ and is of the form